Linode Library Home

 mkdir docs public_html

-chown username:username *
+chown username:filetransfer *

 More Information